drama program at north hills

 High school students may participate in the high school drama club's fall play and spring musical productions in the following ways:

-High school students may submit an application to middle school drama director, Lisa Marcellus, if interested in student directing the winter musical.
+High school students may submit an application if interested in student directing the winter musical.
 Student directors help in the following areas: acting, dance, set building, hair & make-up, and costumes.

 Members of the North Hills Drama Club earn points from 7th-12th grade for the International Thespian Society.
 This program nationally recognizes students for their contributions to the arts and can award them honors.

 The North Hills High School musical competes with 30 other Pittsburgh schools in the Gene Kelly Awards for Excellence in Musical Theatre every year.
 This program offers scholarships and a chance to perform downtown at the Benedum Center, if nominated for Best Musical.
 The North Hills Drama Club has received nominations in all eligible categories and earned awards for Best Actress, Best Supporting Actor, Best Supporting Actress, Best Choreography, and Best Ensemble.